nicolaschotard/stackyter/README.rst

 <https://github.com/nicolaschotard/lsst_drp_analysis/tree/master/stack>`_.

-A few data sets have already been created using the LSST stack, and their outputs are already available for analaysis at different places on CC-IN2P3:
+A few data sets have already been created using the LSST stack, and their outputs are already available for analysis at different places on CC-IN2P3:

 - SXDS data from HSC: `/sps/lsst/dev/lsstprod/hsc/SXDS/output`